 Tuileries Garden & Louvre Museum

-Monet’s stepson married a girl from Norway and the painter came to visit them for two month during the 1885.
-And how once he was impressed by a water, now he became impressed with the colours and the light of a snow.
-By a big surprise of a local people he continued painting outside, even during the coldest days.
+Monet’s stepson married a girl from Norway, and the painter came to visit them for two months during 1885.
+And how once he was impressed by water, now he became impressed with the colours and the light of snow.
+By a big surprise of a local people, he continued painting outside, even during the coldest days.
 But he made a lot of beautiful snow landscapes of this Nordic country.

 Monet heard about Zaandam, a small place in the Netherlands during his first trip to London.
-He decided to spent a few months there over the summer period and paint the Dutch landscape.
-He was so impressed by it, that in one occasion he wrote in his letter to a painter Pissaro:
+He decided to spend a few months there over the summer period and paint the Dutch landscape.
+He was so impressed by it, that on one occasion he wrote in his letter to a painter Pissaro:

 There’s enough to paint here for a whole lifetime.

 And he really painted a lot.
-Windmills, canals and a flat Dutch countryside.
+Windmills, canals and flat Dutch countryside.
 He made some of the most perfect postcards from the Netherlands here.
-Like this one from the 1886.
+Like this one from 1886.

 Which one of Monet’s postcards is your favourite?